 How to make dairy free blueberry muffins for baby

 I am often asked if my recipes can be made dairy free and in this case, it certainly can be.
 Simply switch the milk for a dairy-free alternative.
 You can use:

 - Almond milk

 Simply follow the recipe below and add the dairy-free milk of your choice.
-Voila dairy free blueberry pancakes for baby!
+Voila dairy free blueberry muffins for baby!

 Vegan blueberry muffins for baby

 What about making these blueberry muffins for vegans?
 No worries!
 I haven’t tried this myself for this particular recipe, but many of my readers swear by flax eggs when it comes to removing the egg from many of my recipes.

 Simply add 1 tbsp of ground flaxseed to 2.5 tbsp of warm water and mix until an egg-like consistency forms.
 Add this flaxegg to the pancake batter and you should get well bound blueberry muffins for your baby that don’t fall apart.